Perspective | Justice Ginsburg championed voting rights — but she couldn’t do it alone

 Yet there was someone who — possessed of a small voice but also of a huge heart and formidable intellect — urged Americans to keep fighting.
 Ginsburg wrote the dissent that day, and, in a rare move reserved for the moments of greatest disagreement, delivered a version of her opinion aloud from the bench.

 She told a historical story that demolished the majority opinion’s description of the preclearance requirement and its application as relics of the past.
 In her version, the fight against vote suppression after the Civil War had led to the Constitution’s Reconstruction Amendments, which ultimately failed to deliver fully on their promise.
 That failure spawned, in the 1960s, a mass movement to renew the push for voting equality.
 The result was the Voting Rights Act, which barred the most egregious forms of racial discrimination — yet its work remained unfinished, in Ginsburg’s telling.
-She explained how “second-generation barriers” to voting had arisen — including racial gerrymandering as well as at-large voting arrangements designed to dilute minority voters’ influence.
+She explained how “second-generation barriers” to voting had arisen — including racial gerrymandering and at-large voting arrangements designed to dilute minority voters’ influence.
 The law had been reauthorized repeatedly by Congress to shield against continuing attempts to thwart Americans’ constitutionally protected right to vote.
 The justice laid out, in exquisite detail, how Congress had considered these pernicious and persistent efforts before reauthorizing — most recently in 2006 — a law whose key provision five justices now concluded was unconstitutional.

 Ginsburg wrote, in particular, about Bloody Sunday — when Alabama state troopers brutally beat peaceful demonstrators, led by the late John Lewis, marching from Selma to Montgomery — and about how, in the aftermath of that clash, the Rev. Martin Luther King Jr. led the historic second march from Selma to Montgomery, where he called for passage of the very law that the Supreme Court was now gutting.
 Then she quoted King’s immortal words: “The arc of the moral universe is long, but it bends toward justice.”